oneapi-src/level-zero-spec/scripts/sysman/PROG.rst

 The System Resource Management library may now be initialized without using environment variables by calling ${s}Init.

 For compatibility, the following environment variables may also be enabled during initialization for the respective feature.
+It is recommended to initialize sysman either by calling ${s}Init or using the following environment variables but not both.
 %endif
 %if _version_compare_less(ver, "1.5"):
 The following environment variables are required to be enabled during initialization for the respective feature.